Classical Music

 Augustin Hadelich is back on stage in Abravanel Hall this weekend after a three-year absence, playing Brahms’ magnificent Violin Concerto.

 One of the composer’s most melodic orchestral works, the concerto teems with lyrical beauty.
-Even the occasional bursts of romantic passion in the outer movements are tempered with an innocuous melodicism that allow the soloist to explore the gamut … Read More
+Even the occasional bursts of romantic passion in the outer movements are tempered with an innocuous melodicism that allow the soloist to explore … Read More

 Adkins’ freshly spun Vivaldi sparks Utah Symphony’s “Seasons” program – Dec 14, 2024